Welcome to Year 9 Guided Choices 2023

 How do students choose their GCSEs?

 All students will receive a copy of the Guided Choices booklet by email, and parents will also receive a copy.
-The booklet describes the process and the subjects available, and can be found at the bottom of this page or by clicking HERE
+The booklet describes the process and the subjects available, and can be found at the bottom of this page.

 - Carefully read through the booklet and look to see which combinations of subjects you are able to choose